WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

-* Finish off data paper prep work
+* Finish off data paper prep work.
 * Arranging the data quality work with SG and engage@turing students.
 * Working on academic writing TW chapter.